 Employment Outlook and Salary Info

-While the U.S. Bureau of Labor Statistics doesn't provide statistics for criminal psychologists, all psychologists were projected to see a 19% growth in employment from 2014-2024.
-The mean annual wages for school, clinical and counseling psychologists were $76,040 in May 2015.
+While the U.S. Bureau of Labor Statistics doesn't provide statistics for criminal psychologists, all psychologists were projected to see a 14% growth in employment from 2018-2028.
+The median annual wages for school, clinical and counseling psychologists were $76,990 in May 2018.

 A master's degree program in criminal psychology teaches students how to counsel people within the criminal justice system.
 Graduates can go on to doctoral programs to obtain licensure or work as counselors, consultants, or case managers.